intelligent-username/Linear-Regression-From-Scratch/README.md

 - $x_i$ is the observed value of x at that point
 - $y_i$ is the observed value of y at that point

-This is for the case where our points are in 2D.
+This case, where our points are in 2D, is called **Simple Linear Regression**.

 There are two more cases to consider in simple linear regression: